ISCDtoolbox/Commons/README.md

 ```
 sudo apt-add-repository universe
 ```
-which is the repository that constains community-maintained free and open-source softwares such as clang-3.8.
+which is the repository that contains community-maintained free and open-source softwares such as clang-3.8.
 We recall that the sudo word implies that you will run a command using the administrator rights.
-If you do not have the password for this, you may have to contact your system administrator.
+If you do not have the password for this, you may have to contact your system administrator in order to install it properly.
 Then, you may also have to update the repositories which can be done by typing in a prompt command
 ```
 sudo apt-get update
 ```
-For example, we had to do it for finding git software in the main repository of one of our system (Ubuntu 14.04.5).
+For example, we had to do it for finding the git software in the main repository of one of our system (Ubuntu 14.04.5).
 You can search for a specific package name by typing in a command prompt
 ```
 apt-cache search approximateNameOfYourPackageOrNameOfYourSearch
 ```